myworkcircle/Almabase_Task/README.md

      Step-2: sudo apt install virtualenv

-     # creating virtual environemnt for the project
+     # creating a virtual environment for the project ( python version should be 3.8 )
-     Step-3: $ virtualenv -p python env (or virtualenv -p python3 env , depending on system settings for python)
+     Step-3: $ virtualenv -p python myenv (or virtualenv -p python3 env , depending on system settings for python)

      Step-4: run $ pip install -r requirements.txt